-7.1 Powder Coat Material- Thermosetting powder coatings will chemically react during baking to form a polymer network which is more resistant to coating breakdown.
+7.1 Powder Coat Material- Powder coating types can be broadly categorized into two divisions, thermoplastic and thermosetting.
+Thermoplastic powders do not chemically react during application or baking, therefore, these materials will remelt after cooling when heat is re-applied.
+Thermosetting powder coatings will chemically react during baking to form a polymer network which is more resistant to coating breakdown.
 In addition, thermosetting powder coatings will not remelt after cooling when heat is re-applied.
 There is a wide variety of powder coating materials in production.
 The powder coating material manufacturer shall supply a Product Data Sheet specifying application and curing techniques.
+Materials shall be used that are specified by the product manufacturer to be compatible as an overcoat to a aluminum substrate.
 Also, if the piece in use will be subject to ultraviolet radiation, a super durable formula shall be used to preserve color integrity.